 This method is best for businesses that are either profitable or on track to becoming profitable.
 The value is derived from the business’s previous, current, and projected profits.
 For historically profitable businesses, figures from the past few years are used to create projections.
 For companies that are yet to draw a profit, earnings models are implemented to develop forecasts, though their accuracy may vary.

 This method is best for businesses with large capital expenditures or companies operating at a loss.
 The value is derived from all of the business’s assets and how valuable those assets will be in the coming years.

 The Market Method

-Once the two parties have agreed on a price and you have financing in place, the last step is yet another checklist of documents.
+Once the two parties have agreed on a price and have financing in place, the last step is another checklist of documents.
 Much like the previous checklist, the final sale cannot take place without the following paperwork:

 - Bill of Sale

 - Purchase Price